 Can I use a recreational vehicle as an ADU?

 No. City Code does not permit recreational vehicles to be used as permanent residences outside of a designated campground or mobile home park.

-Does my ADU have to have exterior access?
+May my integrated unit have to have exterior access?

 Do I need to tell the City if I'm renting a room to a family member?

-The proposed ordinance will not affect property owners who rent or provide living accommodations but do not meet the definition of an ADU (separate and independent sleeping room, sanitary facilities, and kitchen).
-However, if the living space provides the aforementioned facilities you will have to obtain a permit to rent the property and provide documentation that the homeowner is living on site.
+The proposed ordinances will not affect property owners who rent or provide living accommodations that does not meet the definition of an accessory family suite or an accessory dwelling unit (separate and independent sleeping room, sanitary facilities, and kitchen).
+However, if the living space being rented to the family member provides the aforementioned facilities, please contact the City Planning Department to see if any forms will be required.

 How will you enforce this ordinance?